 EInnov means the energy density (lower heating value), in MJ/barrel, for the crude oil produced or transported with the innovative method.

 Renewable or low-CI energy sources listed in (A) that are used to generate LCFS credit for innovative crude may not also claim renewable energy certificates or other environmental attributes recognized or credited by any other jurisdiction or regulatory program, other than the market-based compliance mechanism set forth in title 17, California Code of Regulations Chapter 1, Subchapter 10, article 5 (commencing with section 95800).
+Any renewable energy certificates or other environmental attributes associated with the energy must be retired for the purpose of LCFS credit generation.

 Application and Data Submittal.
 Unless otherwise noted, an application for an innovative method shall comply with the requirements below: